uxder/Vivid/README.md

 Vivid is a jQuery Plugin that transforms an image into a canvas so you can apply filter effects to it.
 Vivid is great because:

+- Apply filters like black and white (desaturation) to your image (or technically canvas)
 - Vivid will maintain the original css applied to your image and transfer it to the canvas.
 - Vivid also has a simple plugin mechanism so you can easily create your own filters.
 - Each filter can also accept its own options